-Description: Upgrade and redesign exhibits in the Nature Center, as well as establish education and outreach programming in the Nature Center.
-Integrate more technology and interactive exhibits to engage with various age groups in the Nature Center.
-Integrate climate change and environmental justice into exhibits.
-Continue to maintain the Nature Center.
-Implement strategies to advertise for the Nature Center to draw more visitors.
-Continue to update and maintain the virtual Nature Center on the Estuary Program website.
+Description: The Estuary Program maintains a free Nature Center open to the public to share messaging about the estuarine environment and stewardship.
+Staff will maintain and upgrade exhibits in the Nature Center, as well as establish education and outreach programming in the Nature Center.
+Plans include increased integration of technology and expanded use of interactive exhibits to engage with various age groups.
+Exhibits will integrate climate change and environmental justice.
+Staff will implement strategies to increase visitor ship to the Nature Center.
+Staff will maintain the virtual Nature Center pages on the Estuary Program website.
 Leads, Partners, and Roles: The Estuary Program is the lead for Nature Center maintenance and upgrades, in coordination with partners such as Morro Bay State Parks and the Morro Bay Natural History Museum.

 Anticipated Output(s) or Deliverables(s): Two new exhibits installed in the Nature Center.
 New signage in the Nature Center.
-Continue recurring education events in the Nature Center and hosting the space for various field trips.
+Continue recurring education events in the Nature Center and use the space to host various field trips.
 Activities summarized in semi-annual reports.

-Estimated Milestones: Design and installation of two new exhibits and update signage by the end of FY24.
+Estimated Milestones: Design and installation of two new exhibits and update signage by the end of FY25.
 Ongoing maintenance of Nature Center exhibits and infrastructure.

 Anticipated Long-term Outcome(s): An increase in annual visitors to the Nature Center.
 Interactive and engaging exhibits suitable for a wide variety of audiences.
 Increased supplemental programming that provides education and stewardship opportunities for visitors.

 CCMP Action Plan: EO-3 (Nature Center), EO-1 (Public Education and Outreach)